 Outdoor fireplaces should be close enough to the home for easy access, but not so close that it's a safety hazard or a nuisance.
-Depending on local codes, you may want to locate the fireplace at least 20 feet away from the house.
+Depending on local codes, an outdoor fireplace needs to be at least 20 feet away from the house.
 Nearby patio covers can trap smoke.
 The area underneath the fireplace should be strong.
 Water in the area should drain away from the fireplace.
 If water collects around or under the fireplace, the concrete pad will eventually crack.

 Clear and excavate a section in the ground 70 inches long by 56 inches.
 Flatten the ground and level it.
 Tamp the soil down with the tamper.
 Spread about 2 inches of gravel and flatten the gravel.